 - reliance on that promise or representation by the other party to its detriment; and

-- in all of the circumstances, it would be inequitable or unconscionable for the first party to be permitted to resile from its promise.58
+- the fact that, in all the circumstances, it would be inequitable or unconscionable for the first party to be permitted to resile from its promise.58

-There is some uncertainty in terms of whether promissory estoppel can itself be enforced independently as a cause of action (that is, whether an estoppel is actionable in its own right as opposed to operating defensively).
-Until recently, the prevailing view was that promises made with respect to future conduct or a future relationship would give rise to an equitable cause of action in its own right.
-However, the recent decisions of Saleh v.
+There is some uncertainty about whether promissory estoppel can itself be enforced independently as a cause of action (i.e., whether an estoppel is actionable in its own right as opposed to operating defensively).
+Until recently, the prevailing view was that promises made with regard to future conduct or a future relationship would give rise to an equitable cause of action in its own right; however, the recent decisions of Saleh v.
 Romanous and DHJPM v.
-Blackthorn Resources have cast doubt on this position, at least in New South Wales.59
+Blackthorn Resources have cast doubt on this position, at least in NSW.59

 v Interference with contractual relations

-Monetary damages are the most common form of remedy for breach of contract in Australia.62 However, where the subject matter of the contract is particularly unique or there is some other distinctive characteristic of the contract which money cannot make good, the court may, at its discretion, order equitable remedies in the form of specific performance or injunctive relief.
+Monetary damages are the most common form of remedy for breach of contract in Australia;62 however, where the subject matter of the contract is particularly unique or there is some other distinctive characteristic of the contract that money cannot make good, the court may, at its discretion, order equitable remedies in the form of specific performance or injunctive relief.